gatsbyjs/gatsby/docs/docs/file-system-page-creation.md

 - `/src/pages/users/[id].js => /users/:id`
 - `/src/pages/users/[id]/group/[groupId].js => /users/:id/group/:groupId`

-We also support _splat_ routes, which are routes that will match _anything_ after the splat.
-These are less common, but still have use-cases.
-One example might be that you are rendering images from S3, and the url is actually the key to the asset in AWS.
+Gatsby also supports _splat_ routes, which are routes that will match _anything_ after the splat.
+These are less common, but still have use cases.
+As an example, suppose that you are rendering images from [S3](/docs/deploying-to-s3-cloudfront/) and the URL is actually the key to the asset in AWS.
 Here is how you might create your file:

 - `/src/pages/image/[...awsKey].js => /users/*awsKey`
 - `/src/pages/image/[...].js => /app/*`